Fun Summer Activities for the Kids

-If it’s a clear summers night, then you can also go stargazing.
+If it’s a clear summer’s night, then you can also go stargazing.
 Lake Arrowhead is home to the MSAS Observatory and is the only custom-built Robert Brownlee Observatory in Southern California.
-It can be lots of fun trying to pick out the constellations and an activity for night time rather than during the day if you have been stuck inside all day.
+It can be lots of fun trying to pick out the constellations and activities for nighttime rather than during the day if you have been stuck inside all day.
 Again, you can take some food and enjoy a nice picnic.
 Apart from that – all you need is a telescope such as a Celestron AstroMaster.

 We hope you now have some more ideas as to how you can entertain the kids over the summer holidays.